Melbourne PRP Injections for Joint Pain & Sports Injuries

 What is PRP and how is it collected?

-PRP is the straw-coloured plasma component extracted from your own whole blood, containing a rich concentration of platelet cells with their associated anti-inflammatory and growth factor proteins – in amounts up to 2 times greater than usually found in whole blood.
+PRP is the straw-coloured plasma component extracted from your own whole blood, containing a rich concentration of platelet cells with their associated anti-inflammatory and growth factor proteins – in amounts 2 or more times greater than usually found in whole blood.
 Once 10-15mls of your blood is collected (a similar experience to having a routine blood test), a centrifuge is used to separate the red cells to the bottom of the enclosed syringe, leaving the plasma containing the concentrated platelets to be extracted from the top.
 The PRP is then injected by your doctor into your knee joint or tendon whilst it is fresh.

 How does PRP work?